-She can hear Missy draw her breath behind her, and smiles grimly.
+She can hear Missy draw her breath behind her and smiles grimly.
 This will be tougher than she thought.
 Granny touches the chain around her neck.
 The pendant was her mother’s and her mother’s before that – a big yellow topaz.
-But the pendant also once belonged to Hecate, and the witches “won” it by tricking her.
-Hecate shall want it back.
+But the pendant also once belonged to the Goddess of witchcraft and magic, Hekate, and the Grey witches “won” it by tricking her.
+Hekate shall want it back.
 Badly… Maybe it would be better if Granny left it in a safe place…

 *Voodoo: Maman Brigitte, as she is often called, is the female Guardian of Graves, a powerful magical deity of cemeteries.

 Part I – End of Chapter 24